 Waking Up is the most philosophically rigorous meditation app on the market.
 Sam Harris built it as a serious introduction to non dual awareness and the secular contemplative tradition. ooddle is something different, a broad wellness operating system where meditation is one piece.
-Here is how to choose.
+Here is how to choose, and why some users find both apps complementary rather than competitive.

 Some apps want to teach you a new way of seeing.
 Others want to help you live a better Tuesday.
 Both are valid.